 To get to Cincinnati, you’ll fly into the Cincinnati/Northern Kentucky International Airport (CVG).
-Nonstop flights are available on Delta, Frontier, and Allegiant airlines.
-Use the best-kept secret, Kiwi to find the best flight deal!
+Nonstop flights are available on Delta, and Allegiant airlines and take just over four hours.

 If you stay in downtown Cincinnati, much of the city will be accessible by foot or with the modern, electric streetcars that connect Cincinnati and Covington.
 You’ll need to rent a car or use a rideshare service to get to more distant attractions like King’s Island, Mt.
 Airy Forest, or the Cincinnati Zoo.

 An excellent discount site for flights (and cars, hotels) is Expedia!